Create a timeless classic interior with the top traditional design suppliers

 Working on a late Regency, early Victorian style listed property in St. John’s Wood, we had the chance to dive deep into this segment of the market and resurface to share with you our best picks!
-And while is trendy to mix the old with the new, this time the client wanted to pay homage to the authenticity of the listed building and furnish it in one cohesive style.
-For your own space, feel free to go wild and mix these finds with modern pieces.
+While it is trendy to mix the old with the new, the client wanted to pay homage to the authenticity of the listed building and furnish it in one cohesive style.
+For your own space, feel free to go wild with the interior design and mix these finds with modern pieces.

-Before we start scrutisnising suppliers let’s just state the obvious: Here, the saying “You get what you pay for” helds more truth than ever, and while we took different price points into consideration to provide you with options, just keep in mind that a more budget friendly option isn’t without compromises.
-As anyone at least a little bit savy probably knows already, the best approach is always to mix and match, prioritising the items that are important for you and opting for less expensive pieces elsewhere.
+Before we start scrutinising suppliers let’s state the obvious: Here, the saying “You get what you pay for” holds more truth than ever.
+While we considered different price points to provide you with options, keep in mind that a more budget-friendly option isn’t without compromises.
+As anyone at least a little bit savy probably knows already, the best approach is always to mix and match.
+Also, It is prioritising the items that are important for you and opting for less expensive pieces elsewhere.

 Oficina Inglesa, Mills Console Tables

-Another advice in general, if you are planning on furnishing an older property and wanting to keep the spirit of the house alive, it’s a great idea to use a mixture of antiques and reproductions.
-Buying antiques is a topic for another day, but in nutshell, you have to pay close attention to the quality of anything you buy as restoration and reupholstery can be more than what you bargained for (literally).
-Also you might find it hard to get items in the exact sizes that you need, while with new pieces it’s very easy to scan the market for something of a specific size to suit a certain space.
+Another advice in general, if you are planning on furnishing an older property and wanting to keep the spirit of the interior alive, it’s a great idea to use a mixture of antiques and reproductions.
+Buying antiques is a topic for another blog post which you may read here, but in a nutshell, you have to pay close attention to the quality of anything you buy as restoration and reupholstery can be more than what you bargained for (literally).
+Also, you might find it hard to get items in the exact sizes that you need, while with new pieces it’s easy to scan the market for something of a specific size to suit a certain space.
 So let’s get started!

 1. Oficina Inglesa

-They are a top of the range supplier selling some antiques as well as a wide range of reproductions (that, in non-interior-designer means new pieces of furniture that look like old pieces of furniture).
-Not only they have 48 wood finishes and countless upholstery fabric option to choose from for every piece (included in the price), but they can customise any piece for you, change the size or certain element to suit your project.
+They’re a top of the range supplier selling some antiques as well as a wide range of reproductions (that, in non-interior designer means new pieces of furniture that look like old pieces of furniture).
+Not only they have 48 wood finishes and countless upholstery fabric options to choose from for every piece, but any piece is customisable.
+For example, change the size or certain elements to suit your project.
 There’s lots of cute little details and beautiful ironmongery details to fall in love with and the quality is absolutely exquisite.

 Oficina Inglesa, Ivette Dining chairs